molx/GetWiffRuntime/readme.md

-# WIFF Runtime Extractor
+# WIFF Metadata Extractor

-A C# console application that recursively scans directories for SCIEX `.wiff` files and extracts the sample names and run durations (in minutes).
-The results are displayed in the console and automatically exported to a `RunSummary.csv` file.
+A C# console application that recursively scans directories for SCIEX `.wiff` files and extracts the sample names, run durations (in minutes), file creation dates, and directory paths.
+The software allows filtering by a specific year, processes files concurrently for maximum speed, and automatically exports the results to a `.csv` file.

 Built with ProteoWizard Version: 3.0.24121-ce45d8c (automated build)